mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/starter-js.md

   Examples:

-    mc starter-js 			 this creates a directory called starterts mc sj --dir mindconnect-agent 	 this creates a directory called mindconnect-agent
+    mdsp starter-js 				 this creates a directory called starterts mdsp starter-js --dir mindconnect-agent 	 this creates a directory called mindconnect-agent

 ```